ericschokolade/fortnite-ping-optimizing/README.md

 # ping-optimisation (for games) 😉
-Download dnsjumper or from here the original site
+Download dnsjumper  from here or the original site below!

 # visit https://dnsjumper.net/